retostauffer/python-colorspace/source/articles/hcl_palettes.rst

 --------------------

-.. todo:: Show how to register custom palettes.
+.. todo:: Registering new palettes not yet implemented.

 Flexible diverging palettes
 ---------------------------